 Shannon Garvey also had a good offensive performance for the Blue Devils.
 She scored 10 points and collected a game-high 10 rebounds.
 Emily Moulton and Racette also contributed on the glass, adding six rebounds each.
 Lee's Stephanie Young had 15 points and eight rebounds.

 "[Lee] is such a good rebounding team that we needed five blue shirts every time on the boards," Drury coach John Franzoni said.
-"We said 10 players playing hard was going to win
+"We said 10 players playing hard was going to win this battle."

 Moulton got into the scoring action by scoring six consecutive points in the third quarter and pushing the Blue Devil lead to 11.
 She finished the game with six points.